-SP Devices’ offers several models suitable for LIDAR applications:
+SP Devices’ offers several waveform digitizers suitable for LIDAR applications:

 - ADQ14DC-4C offers 4 channels at 1 GSPS with 14 bits resolution.
 The high vertical resolution allows for accurate images during underwater surveys.
 The four channels are available for multiple detectors connected to lasers with different wavelengths.
 The ADQ14 also allows for high throughput to the PC for fast scanning capabilities.
 Input impedance matching is also important, especially in an over voltage condition.
 The signals are strong and the over voltage protection circuitry often acts as a non-linear current sink.
 To avoid the non-linear condition and resulting large reflections during over voltage, the first stage of the ADQ14DC is linear and resistive.
 This means that there is an attenuation of reflections even in an over voltage scenario.

-- ADQ412-4G also offers 4 channels, but at 2 GSPS per channel and with 12 bits vertical resolution.
+- ADQ7DC offers 1 or 2 channels with 10 or 5 GSPS per channel and with 14 bits vertical resolution.